astropy/specutils/README.rst

     :target: http://www.astropy.org/
     :alt: Powered by Astropy

+THIS IS A TRIVIAL CHANGE TO TEST THE CI

 Specutils is an `Astropy affiliated package <http://affiliated.astropy.org/>`_ with the goal of providing a shared set of Python representations of astronomical spectra and basic tools to operate on these spectra.
 The effort is